Asset protection can certainly be complicated and confusing, especially for those with larger estates.

 2. Insure against common risks

-Of course, some people work in professions where there is inherent risk regardless of how careful you live.
+Of course, some people work in professions where there is an inherent risk regardless of how careful you live.
 For example, physicians – even great physicians – are susceptible to malpractice lawsuits.

 In cases like this, make sure you buy insurance to cover these situations.
 Physicians should have liability and malpractice insurance.
 If you are philanthropic and are active in volunteer work or serve on the board of a foundation, consider purchasing an umbrella liability policy so if someone sues the organization you have protection.
 Business owners should consider buying errors and omissions coverage.